IcebaseApp/.github/profile/README.md

 <br />

 ## 💬 Bugs and Support
-Exploits should not be shared
+Exploits should not be shared and immediately reported.

 ## 📚 Applications